ada-abdul-sumair/todo-application/README.md

 ```
 npm test <test file name or path>
 ```
+**React Testing Library** was used, which is a framework that uses Jest and is designed specifically for testing react components more efficiently.
 **Codecov** was used with the [Codecov website](https://app.codecov.io/gh/ada-abdul-sumair/todo-application) for analytics of how many lines of code are covered
 Code coverage can be viewed locally in the tests with the following tag:
 ```